evo-design/protein-dpo/README.md

 ```
 aa_seq : Amino acid sequence of mutant variant
-WT_Name : Name of the native PDB file (including ".pdb")
+WT_Name : Path to the native PDB file
 <feature> : Scalar label of the feature for optimization
 wt_seq: Amino acid sequence of the native sequence
 mut_type: comma seperated string of <native_aa>:<pos>:<mutant_aa>